HadrienGardeur/audiobook-manifest/README.md

 The core metadata for the audiobook manifest are based on [the default context for EPUB BFF](https://github.com/dauwhe/epub31-bff/tree/master/contexts/default) with the following additional requirements:

+- it must include a `@type` element that identifies the manifest as an audiobook using the bib extension to schema.org: `http://bib.schema.org/Audiobook`
-- it must include a `duration` expressed as a ISO 8601 duration
+- it must include a `duration` element that provides the total duration of the audiobook
 - it must also include the `readBy` element

 While the format and bitrate of the audio files that constitute the audiobook must be provided per file, it is also recommended to include: